-HMC-managed systems

-- To use a Multipath I/O (MPIO) configuration at the client, none of the virtual SCSI devices on the VIOS can reserve the virtual SCSI device.
-Set the reserve_policy attribute of the device to no_reserve. - For virtual SCSI devices used with Live Partition Mobility or the Suspend/Resume feature, the reserve attribute on the physical storage that is used by the mobile partition can be set as follows: - You can set the reserve policy attribute to no_reserve. - You can set the reserve policy attribute to pr_shared when the following products are at the following versions: - HMC Version 7 release 3.5.0, or later - VIOS Version 2.1.2.0, or later - The physical adapters support the SCSI-3 Persistent Reserves standard

-The reserve attribute must be the same on the source and destination VIOS partitions for successful partition mobility.
+HMC-managed systems IVM-managed systems To use a Multipath I/O (MPIO) configuration at the client, none of the virtual Small Computer Serial Interface (SCSI) devices on the VIOS can reserve the virtual SCSI device.
+Set the reserve_policy attribute of the device to no_reserve.
+For virtual SCSI devices used with Live Partition Mobility or the Suspend/Resume feature, the reserve attribute on the physical storage that is used by the mobile partition can be set as follows: You can set the reserve policy attribute to no_reserve.
+You can set the reserve policy attribute to pr_shared when the following products are at the following versions: HMC Version 7 release 3.5.0, or later VIOS Version 2.1.2.0, or later The physical adapters support the SCSI-3 Persistent Reserves standard The reserve attribute must be the same on the source and destination VIOS partitions for successful partition mobility.
 For PowerVM Active Memory Sharing or Suspend/Resume features, the VIOS automatically sets the reserve attribute on the physical volume to no reserve.
 The VIOS performs this action when you add a paging space device to the shared memory pool.
+For virtual SCSI devices used with Live Partition Mobility, the reserve attribute on the physical storage that is used by the mobile partition can be set as follows: You can set the reserve policy attribute to no_reserve.
+You can set the reserve policy attribute to pr_shared when the following products are at the following versions: IVM Version 2.1.2.0, or later The physical adapters support the SCSI-3 Persistent Reserves standard The reserve attribute must be the same on the source and destination management partitions for successful partition mobility.